faisalmemon/ios-crash-dump-analysis-book/examples/icdab_sema_crash_osx/ReleasingAnInUseSemaphore.md

 }
 ```

-### Using application specific crash report information
+### Using application specific Crash Report information

-In our example, the `Application Specific Information` section of the crash report directly explains the problem.
+In our example, the `Application Specific Information` section of the Crash Report directly explains the problem.

 ```
 BUG IN CLIENT OF LIBDISPATCH: Semaphore object deallocated while in use